krishyaid-coder/doodle/README.md

 ## What it catches (v0)

 12 rules across 4 categories.
-Each rule has a citation to Anthropic docs or community evidence — never just "we think this is bad."
+Each rule has a citation to Anthropic docs or community evidence, never just "we think this is bad."

 | Rule | Severity | What |
 |---|---|---|